jsha/documents/docs/BR.md

 *	the domain's zone does not have a DNSSEC validation chain to the ICANN root.

 CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CAB Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
 CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

+To prevent resource exhaustion attacks, CAs SHOULD limit the length of CNAME chains that are accepted during CAA evaluation.
+However CAs MUST process CNAME chains that contain 8 or fewer CNAME records.

 ### 3.2.3 Authentication of individual identity
 If an Applicant subject to this Section 3.2.3 is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.